 Election Procedure and Important Dates

-Election results will be officially declared at the ACSW Annual General Meeting in Edmonton on March 31, 2017.
+Election results will be officially declared at the ACSW Annual General Meeting in Edmonton, Alberta on March 26, 2021.

 The Alberta College of Social Workers is authorized by the Health Professions Act (HPA) to conduct the activities of a professional regulatory body which involves:

 - carrying out activities and governing regulated members in a manner that protects and serves the public interest,

 - providing direction to and regulating the practice of social work,

 - establishing, maintaining and enforcing a code of ethics and standards for registration, continuing competence and standards of practice.